valentincanonical/diy-microcloud/README.md

 LXD requires to build with charmcraft (complex and useless)
 TODO: update with final LXD charm once ready, or distribute private precompiled charms

-- Timeouts
-TODO: investigate with the MicroK8s team, shouldn’t be happening

 TODO: more drawings and more on the outcome

+TODO: LXD from charmhub command to be checked

 -->

 **Have you dreamt of having your own home cloud but found it too complex?